PerimeterX/px-mobile-sdk-demo-app/README.md

 2. Open the project with Android Studio.
 3. Run the app and review the code :)

-### React Native
+### React Native Demo App
 1. Download the demo app.
+2. Open Terminal.
+3. In the root directory, run `npm install`.
+4. iOS:
+	1. In the iOS root directory, run `pod install`.
-2. Open the iOS project with Xcode and th Android project with Android Studio.
+	2. Open the project with Xcode (`PerimeterX_SDK_Demo.xcworkspace`).
 	3. Run the app and review the code :)
+5. Android:
+	1. Open the project with Android Studio.
+	2. Run the app and review the code :)